 As one of the worldwide leading producers, Sympatex® Technologies has been a synonym for high-tech functional materials in clothing, footwear, accessories and technical fields of application since 1986.
 Together with selected partners, Sympatex develops, produces and distributes membranes, laminates and functional textiles as well as finished products worldwide.
 The Sympatex membrane is highly breathable, 100% wind- and waterproof and regulates the climate.
 It is 100% recyclable, bluesign® certified, and it received the ‘Öko-Tex-Standard 100’ certificate.
 It is also PTFE-free and PFC-free.
 The technologies and procedures are based on the principles of ecological responsibility and sustainability with a special focus on the optimal carbon footprint.
 Sympatex is represented worldwide with sales offices and branches. www.sympatex.com

-The press release including all press photos can be downloaded here.Download
+The press release including all high resolution press photos can be downloaded here.Download